flowchart LR

 | Factor conditions | Skilled labour, infrastructure, capital, natural resources | Software talent pool for IT services |

-| Demand conditions | Sophistication and size of home demand | Domestic mobile-data market for telecom innovation |
+| Demand conditions | Sophistication and size of home demand | Domestic mobile-data market for telecom |

-| Related and supporting industries | Cluster of capable suppliers and complementary industries | Pune-Chennai auto-component cluster |
+| Related and supporting industries | Cluster of capable suppliers and complements | Pune-Chennai auto-component cluster |

-| Firm strategy, structure and rivalry | Domestic competitive intensity and management style | Intense rivalry in Indian generic pharma |
+| Firm strategy, structure and rivalry | Domestic competitive intensity | Intense rivalry in Indian generic pharma |

 | (External) Government | Policy, regulation, public investment | Defence procurement spurring DRDO suppliers |